Class Descriptions

 Sunday 10 - 12

 Our process will integrate and mobilize the whole body and will include set movement material as well as exploring the physicality engendered in your own movement.
-We will focus on embodied presence via the support of the breath, the light release of the skeleton, the sinuous vitality of the musculature and the emotive nature of the organs.
+We will focus on embodied presence and improvisational choice making in the moment via the support of the breath, the light release of the skeleton, the sinuous vitality of the musculature and the emotive nature of the organs.

 The somatic processes of the Bartenieff Movement Fundamentals and the developmental movement patterns are the basis of the work.